ayushaupreti/open-ai-text-to-speech/README.md

 ## Details

-This playground allows you to interact with the [create speech](https://platform.openai.com/docs/api-reference/audio/createSpeech) endpoint and adjust some parameters.
+This playground allows you to interact with the OpenAI [create speech](https://platform.openai.com/docs/api-reference/audio/createSpeech) endpoint and adjust some parameters.
 It will then generate the audio file and allow you to preview it in the browser.
-You can then reset the options, or download the generated audio file.
+You can also reset the options, or download the generated audio file.

 ## To do list